SaltSouls/Calm-Mornings/README.md

 **Q: Is this compatible with X mod?**

 A: I have gone out of my way to try and make this mod as compatible with as many mods as possible.
-If you experience any incompatibilities, please report the issue on the mods Github.
+If you experience any incompatibilities, please report the issue here.

 **Q: Fabric port?**